stevenyaga/sigmaerp-docs/docs/hr/employee.rst

 .. note::

     * Once the Employee status is set to **Left**, that particular Employee master will not be accessible in further transactions.

-- **Additional Features**
-Some additional features included in the Employee master are as follows:

-- Emergency Contact
-- Health Insurance
-- Personal Bio
-- History in the Company